drivly/roadmap.do/README.md

 >
 > If you want to know my honest opinion, frankly, I will do anything to avoid meetings.
 So I preach it.

+Additionally, we want to embrace the Unix philosophy of:
+- Do one thing, and do it well
+- Expect the output of one program to be the input of a yet unknown other program
+- Design and build software to be tried early
+- Use tools instead of labor to automate tasks and solve problems

 These are philosophies that we strongly believe at Drivly as well.

 Our core business consists of three layers: